HS Surgery Guide

 Deroofing

-Considering wide excision?
-This video explains when it’s typically used, what the procedure looks like, and the different ways your body can heal afterward.
+Considering excision?
+This video explains when it may be used, what the procedure can involve, and the different ways your body can heal afterward.

 A Note on Incision & Drainage (I&D)